npm/rfcs/accepted/0050-exclude-node-modules-from-time-machine.md

 interface for adding a "sticky" backup exclusion.

 **Drawback:** `tmutil` is significantly slower than writing the xattr directly, which would noticeably increase install time.
+I'm not sure what extra work tmutil does which explain the longer execution time.

 ### Alternative 4 – Use `NSURLIsExcludedFromBackupKey` / `kCFURLIsExcludedFromBackupKey`